uas-at-ucla/suas-2019/SETUP.md

    actually start tinkering your device.
-Moreover, you will need to [disable secure boot](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) and [BitLocker](https://www.youtube.com/watch?v=RT-Acsx549c).
-It is strongly encouraged you to message on Slack if you have any confusions or unsure of anything.
+Moreover, you will need to [disable secure boot](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) and [BitLocker](https://www.youtube.com/watch?v=RT-Acsx549c) before starting the video.
+It is strongly encouraged that you message on Slack if you have any confusions or are unsure of anything.
 Make sure to back-up your sensitive documents and files - if your operating system gets corrupted, we can help reinstall a fresh Windows OS onto your machine again.

 ### Virtual Machine
 You will need a Linux setup for MacOS machines.

 0. If you are using a Windows machine, be sure to [enable virtualization in your BIOS](http://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
 1. Install a [Virtual Machine](https://www.virtualbox.org/wiki/Downloads).
 2. Get the ISO image file from Comran.